quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 The thing about qubits is that you cannot determine $\alpha_{0}$ and $\alpha_{1}$ for an arbitrary state $\ket{\psi}$ through measurements--the only way to know exactly what numbers these $\alpha$'s are is to have created the state yourself, or to know the person who created it.
 This is because a measurement always results in a single outcome: 0 or 1, so no measurement can lead to the knowledge of the $\alpha$'s.
 If someone else created the state, you can ask them for thousands of qubits in identical states and after thousands of measurements, statistically decipher what the amplitudes and thus the probabilities of the state are. [^fn-nth-5]

-[^fn-nth-5]: This is precisely why what are known as *quantum circuits* or quantum computation models that have gate sequences, measurements and the like, are run multiple times: to gather statistics.
+[^fn-nth-5]: This is precisely why quantum circuits are run multiple times: to gather statistics.
+Quantum circuits are quantum computation models that have gate sequences, measurements, and the like.

 However, you don't necessarily need to know what the $\alpha$'s are in order for qubit states to be useful.
 The beauty of the qubit state lies in how one can change and manipulate $\alpha_{0}$ and $\alpha_{1}$ with quantum gates before measurement.
 As mentioned earlier, the goal is to boost the probabilities associated with the desired outcome.
 If the desired outcome is 0,  then the algorithm can be designed to boost $\alpha_{0}$, regardless of what it is.
-And if $\alpha_{0}$ hits 1, then the outcome 0 will be guaranteed.
+And if $\alpha_{0} = 1$, then the outcome 0 will be guaranteed.

 ## Physical Qubits